 Come come come to RUN!
 RUN!
 RUN! with us.
 Stay up to date on Twitter, and catch NEWS FLASH FLASH FLASH here.
 We have an exciting line-up of public engagement and dissemination events such as Running-Creativity workshops, Running-Discourses, Performance-Lectures and Running-Tours, walks, cycle rides and other activities locally (Leeds), nationally (London and elsewhere) and internationally (while also going on epic expeditions in our head).

 - News: Unlimited main commission award (funded by Arts Council England and Creative Scotland) for 1.5 year practice-based research project, a tapestry-installation We sat on a mat and had a chat and made maps!, which celebrates mind-wandering and neurodiversity.
 269 entries were sent in for 4 different categories; 60 were shortlisted and 24 were commissioned for nearly £1 million.
 Team: Philip Asherson, Professor of Molecular Psychiatry of Kings College London and President of UKAAN (mentor); Submit to Love Studios/Headway East London; Philip Tan/Philbeat; Michael Larsson/Ohsoweird; Krisztina Lackoi; Richard Wright.
 Kai was also on the judging panel for the international commission panel.
 Fellow panel members were from Arts Council England, Southbank Centre, Tramway and other organisations.
-Unlimited is a £2 million, three-year programme that is a legacy of the 2012 London Cultural Olympiad.
+Unlimited is an arts commissioning programme that celebrates the work of disabled artists, with funding from Arts Council England, and is delivered by Shape Arts and Artsadmin.
+It is a £2 million, three-year programme that is a legacy of the 2012 London Cultural Olympiad.

 - June 18-21: Nordic Geographer’s Meeting.
 Theme: Geographies of Inequalities.
 Sweden.
 Kai’s paper will be performed on 19 June.